Zese07/0.1.3.7.png-to-photo.png/README.md

 # Training
-A place where I can train.
+A place where I can train, learn, and do something.